0x2c7/ruby_jard/website/docs/commands/output.md

 | ------- | ------------------- | ----- |
 | `jard output` | | |

-Show all the program output in a pager, allowing navigation, searching (powered by GNU Less).
-Note that the output are only captured only after Jard already started.
-All the previous output could not be captured.
+Show all program output in a pager, allowing navigation and searching (powered by GNU Less).
+Note that only the output emitted after Jard has started is captured.
+All the previous output will not be captured.

 **Examples:**